Masterminds (quiz bowl)

 MasterMinds is an academic quiz bowl program active in Upstate New York.
-There are currently four regions with associated leagues: Albany, Rochester, Syracuse, and Buffalo.
+There are currently four regions with associated leagues: Albany, Buffalo, Rochester, and Syracuse.
 Some games in the Albany and Rochester regions are broadcast on public-access television.

 History

 MasterMinds was founded by CYPRAS in 1993.
 The first season consisted of schools in the Rochester area.
 MasterMinds later expanded to schools in Buffalo (1995), Albany (1999), and Syracuse (2003).

 Rules

 General

-Masterminds uses NAQT questions.
+MasterMinds uses NAQT questions.
 Two teams of up to four players face off answering questions on a wide variety of topics including literature, history, science, visual and auditory arts, philosophy, social science, geography, current events, and popular culture.
 Each team appoints a captain, denoted by a star on their nameplate.
 The captain will be preferred in bonus questions, and if there is conflict will be used to clarify.
-All players are provided with pens and a half sheet of paper for scratch work for math questions.
+All players are provided with pens and a half sheet of paper for scratch work for computational math questions.